Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 Do Facebook posts get high engagement because they have high reach, or do they get high reach because they have high engagement?

-While this is a bit of a chicken-or-the-egg question, the 2018 Facebook algorithm change means that engagement now has more impact on reach than reach has on engagement.
+While this is a bit of a chicken-or-the-egg question, some of the Facebook algorithm changes showed that engagement has more impact on reach than reach has on engagement.

 So how do you motivate users to connect with each other?
 Ultimately, this depends on who your audience is and what they care about, but here are some suggestions to get you started: